 “We want more people who live with complex mental health issues to experience support like this too.”

-To learn more, and to participate in conversations about bipolar disorder with people with lived experience you can, visit SANE Australia’s dedicated web page for World Bipolar Day.
+To learn more, and to participate in conversations about bipolar disorder with people with lived experience you can, visit SANE’s dedicated web page for World Bipolar Day.

-The National Stigma Report Card is the flagship project of the SANE Australia’s Anne Deveson Research Centre and is conducted in partnership with the Melbourne School of Psychological Sciences at the University of Melbourne.
+The National Stigma Report Card is the flagship project of the SANE’s Anne Deveson Research Centre and is conducted in partnership with the Melbourne School of Psychological Sciences at the University of Melbourne.

 The National Stigma Report Card is informed by the Our Turn to Speak survey, which ran between October 2019 and March 2020.
 This survey captured the experiences of stigma and discrimination across several life domains from almost 2,000 Australians living with complex mental health issues.